TeemuSo/SLAM-mobile-robot/README.md

 ## Authors

 The ownership of previously described packages belong to the original authors.
-The full project was done in co-operation, where Pekka was more responsible for the hardware side implementation and design.
+The full project was done in co-operation with Pekka Leppänen.
 * **Teemu Sormunen** -- **Pekka Leppänen**

 ## Acknowledgments

 * Thanks for author of RTABMap M. Labbé, who has made huge contribution for SLAM community
-&nbsp;&nbsp;in form of helpful tutorials of implementing RTABMap.
+&nbsp;&nbsp;in the form of helpful tutorials of implementing RTABMap.